vasilemarina/MiniCompiler/README.md

 # MIniCompiler
-This project is a compiler for a mini-programming language.
+This is a team project in which we implemented a compiler for a mini programming language.
+My personal contributions were:
+– Ignoring whitespace and comments
+– Token recognition
+– Function type identification
+– Error detection